Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 SEP ending January 31, 2020

 In each of those states, the extended deadline only applies in affected counties.
-A full list of those counties is available here.

 If you think you may be eligible for a special enrollment period due to a FEMA declared major weather related disaster, call 1-800-MEDICARE anytime, 24 hours a day, 7 days a week to confirm your eligibility, and request enrollment under this special enrollment opportunity.